mnottoli/ddX-GSoC/README.md

 **Difficulty:** easy

 **Context:**
-The library requires to compute electrostatic properties from all the atoms to all the atoms.
-This operation is in principle quadratically scaling, however it is possible to use the **fast multipole method** to compute electrostatic properties in a linear scaling time.
+the library requires computing electrostatic properties from all the atoms to all the atoms.
+This operation is in principle quadratically scaling, however, it is possible to use the **fast multipole method** to compute electrostatic properties in a linear scaling time.

 In our library, we have an in house implementation of the fast multipole